Ten candidates to fight Oldham by-election

 The election court found Labour's Phil Woolas had made false statements about his Liberal Democrat opponent Elwyn Watkins.

-Mr Watkins missed out on the seat by just 103 votes.'Major test'
+Mr Watkins missed out on the seat by just 103 votes.

 The constituency was a three-way marginal in May.
 Conservative candidate Kashif Ali, who is standing again, was less than 2,500 votes behind him.